HMS G9

-HMS G9 was a British G class submarine, one of eight Royal Navy submarines known to have been lost to friendly fire in World War I.
+HMS G9 was a G-class submarine, one of eight Royal Navy submarines known to have been lost to friendly fire in World War I.

 Construction

 The second of her class built by Vickers at Barrow-in-Furness, G9 was laid down on 8 December 1914.
 She was launched on 15 June 1916, and commissioned on 22 August that year.

 Description

 The G-class submarines were designed by the Admiralty in response to a rumour that the Germans were building double-hulled submarines for overseas duties.
 The submarines had a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draft of 13 ft 4 in.
 They displaced 703 LT on the surface and 837 LT submerged.
 The G-class submarines had a crew of 30 officers and ratings.
 They had a partial double hull.

 For surface running, the boats were powered by two 800 bhp Vickers two-stroke diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 420 hp electric motor.
 They could reach 14.25 kn on the surface and 9 kn underwater.
 On the surface, the G class had a range of 2400 nmi at 16 kn.

 The boats were intended to be armed with one 21-inch (53.3 cm) torpedo tube in the bow and two 18-inch (45 cm) torpedo tubes on the beam.
 This was revised, however, while they were under construction, the 21-inch tube was moved to the stern and two additional 18-inch tubes were added in the bow.
 They carried two 21-inch and eight 18-inch torpedoes.
 The G-class submarines were also armed with a single 3 in deck gun.